-I am presently a research associate at Princeton.
+I am presently a postdoctoral fellow at the University of Toronto.
 My research interests are in problems related to mathematical general relativity.

 Curriculum Vitae: CV.

 In this paper I prove several decay statements for solutions to the wave equation on Schwarzschild black hole spacetimes in all dimensions.
 While the quantitative decay rates had been established in the 3+1-dimensional case, c.f.
 Luk (2009), the main interest in this paper lies in its method of proof, which uses and extends the "new physical-space approach to decay" of Dafermos and Rodnianski (2009).

 In this paper I develop the global study of linear waves on Kerr de Sitter spacetimes.
 I am particularly interested here in the so-called cosmological region that is bounded in the past by the cosmological horizons and to the future by a spacelike hypersurface at infinity.
 It is shown that the expansion of that region provides a stability mechanism that manifests itself in a global redshift effect; moreover this effect persists in a large class of expanding cosmologies near the Schwarzschild de Sitter geometry.
 Global boundedness and decay results are obtained when our estimates are combined with earlier work concerning the stationary region by Dafermos and Rodnianski (2007) and Dyatlov (2010).

 Videos: Banff, Geometry and Inverse problems workshop (Spyros Alexakis).